 The Neurology Residency Training Program at the Kaiser Permanente Los Angeles Medical Center (LAMC) offers a four-year residency training program with 3 residency positions from the PG-1 through the PG-4 year.

 The primary site of training is the Kaiser Foundation Hospital in Los Angeles, and several required rotations are performed at the UCLA Medical Center.
-The program has the maximum accreditation awarded by the ACGME of five years.
+The program has the maximum accreditation awarded by the ACGME of 10 years.